SurjeetKaran/HealthyMe/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file in the backend root with your configuration:
+3. Create a `.env` file in the backend root:

    ```env
    PORT=5000